In this article, you’ll discover how to create engaging Instagram copy that generates interest and increases your profits.

 Do you want to come up with relevant and performing hashtags for your business, fast?
 Check out – How To Choose The Best Hashtags For Instagram.

 Mentions are entirely different than hashtags, they don’t necessarily have a specific place.
 They can be added to captions where they make the most sense (beginning, middle or the end).
+You can have up to 20 mentions a post.

 Use captions to cross promote your other social media accounts.
-If you use other platforms within your social media marketing strategy let your audience know, they may not be aware that you have a Youtube account or a Twitter.
+If you use other platforms within your social media marketing strategy let your audience know, they may not be aware that you have a YouTube account or a Twitter.

 Additional elements of a great Instagram copy